-Forget ice cream, bubble teas are the new comfort food for the lonely people up at 2am.
+Forget ice cream, bubble teas are the new comfort food for lonely people up at 2am.
 It’s a pity that most boba stores close at 10pm — but there’s one that prevails through the night.
-The Whale Tea’s outlet at Rivervale Mall is the only bubble tea dessert store in Singapore that’s not only open past midnight but also operates 24/7.
+The Whale Tea’s Rivervale Mall outlet is the only bubble tea dessert store in Singapore that’s not only open past midnight but also operates 24/7.

 The first thing that you’ll notice on their menu board is the baby blue colour gradient in their drinks.
 The blue comes from spirulina (a blue-green algae superfood) and it gives your drink an extra boost of nutrients.

 With such a pretty drink in hand, maybe it isn’t so bad to be lonely after all.

 There are two types of people who stay awake past midnight.
 1) The nocturnal party animals.
 2) People who work round the clock that are forced to become night owls.
 For the ones who were coerced into living the nightlife, there’ll always be Coffeesmith if you ever need to catch a break.

 The Korean coffee chain offers light refreshments such as cakes and brownies, along with Injeolmi toasts and bingsu.

 But for a quick pick-me-up, there’s a coffee selection of Cafe Americano (from S$5.50), Cafe Vienna (from S$6.60), and sweeter options such as Sweet Potato Latte (from S$7.50) and Caramel Milk Tea (from S$8).